 With that in mind, this list is a mixture of meetups for founders, creatives and techies that will all welcome entrepreneurs and product teams to mingle and learn…

-Bristol’s foremost meetup for entrepreneurs and startup teams is surely South-West Founders.
-The Meetup was originally founded in 2010 by James Routley, CEO at The Filter.
-After 5 years of building arguably Bristol’s strongest startup community, James handed South-West Founders over to TechSPARK in 2016.
+Bristol’s foremost meetup for entrepreneurs and startup teams is surely South West Founders.
+The Meetup was originally founded in 2010 by business advisor James Routley.
+After five years of building arguably Bristol’s strongest startup community, James handed South West Founders over to TechSPARK in 2016.